Last Updated on May 25, 2026

 - Alhambra Palace – this hotel mimics the Alhambra in Moorish appearance and is located just outside of the walls of the complex.
 As you can probably imagine, the views of the Alhambra are stunning.

-- Puerta de las Granadas – this hotel was my choice for my 3 days in Granada, Spain.
+- Puerta de las Granadas – this is where I stayed during my 3 days in Granada, Spain.
 The location was perfect, as it was not only a short walk up the street to the Alhambra, but also very central to the rest of Granada’s attractions.
 Some rooms have a view of the Palace up on the hill.
 On top of that it was a great value.

 READ MORE: